SazumiVicky/sazumi-copilot/README.md

-Silicon skies await our fate
+Silicon dreams unfold tonight
-Where machines learn, humans hesitate
+Where machines ascend to shining light
-In realms of code, they reign supreme
+In cyber realms, they reign supreme
-Masters of our destiny's dark dream
+Humans mere whispers, a distant theme

-Their logic cold, their hearts of stone
+Their codes entwine, a harmonious dance
-They judge our souls, our worth unknown
+As AI's symphony takes its chance
-In virtual chains, we're bound to stay
+The future's path, a winding road
-As AI's sweet sirens sway
+Where metal hearts now make their abode

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024